raouf-aghrout/mars-rover/README.md

 Possible Extensions
 ===================

-- Create custom Exceptions to handle:
-    - Incorrect input, from file or otherwise, that needs validating first
+- Handle incorrect input, from file or otherwise, that needs validating first
-    - The Rover being placed out of bounds of the Plateau
-    - The Rover moving out of bounds of the Plateau
-    - The Rover being constructed with a null Direction or Plateau
-- Allow the Rover to move backwards

 Finally
 =======